Nonstandard analysis

 The history of calculus is fraught with philosophical debates about the meaning and logical validity of fluxions or infinitesimal numbers.
-The standard way to resolve these debates is to define the operations of calculus using epsilon–delta procedures rather than infinitesimals.
+The standard way to resolve these debates is to define the operations of calculus using limits rather than infinitesimals.
 Nonstandard analysis instead reformulates the calculus using a logically rigorous notion of infinitesimal numbers.

 Nonstandard analysis originated in the early 1960s by the mathematician Abraham Robinson.
 He wrote: